perlpunk/libyaml/doc.md

     $ make
     # make install

-You may check out the latest development code of LibYAML from the Mercurial repository https://bitbucket.org/xi/libyaml:
+You may check out the latest development code of LibYAML from the Git repository https://github.org/yaml/libyaml:

     $ git clone https://github.com/yaml/libyaml